JulienGmd/ft_transcendance/services/frontend/README.md

 - JS and CSS files are served on the `/public/*` routes, even if they are in `dist/public/.
 - The scripts can have imports and they will be resolved correctly.
+- **Important:** Scripts are preloaded on `<a>` hover, so top level code will execute before the page is loaded, use lifecycle hooks instead.

 ```html
 <!-- Load `dist/public/page.js` (transpiled from `src/client/page.ts`) -->